microsoft/qsharp/katas/content/oracles/index.md

 - A quantum oracle is an "opaque box" operation that is used as input to another algorithm.
 - Phase oracles encode the information in the relative phase of basis states.
 If $f(x)=0$, the oracle doesn't change the basis state $\ket{x}$, and if $f(x)=1$ it multiplies the phase of the basis state $\ket{x}$ by $-1$.
 - Marking oracles use an extra qubit $\ket{y}$ and encode the information in the state of that qubit.
 If $f(x)=0$, it doen't change the state of the qubit $\ket{y}$ for the basis state $\ket{x}$, and if $f(x)=1$ it flips the state of the qubit $\ket{y}$ for the basis state $\ket{x}$.

-**Next Steps**

-We hope you enjoyed this kata!
-If you're looking to learn more about quantum oracles and Q#, here are some suggestions:

-- To learn about the Grover's algorithm, you can check <a href="https://learn.microsoft.com/en-us/training/modules/solve-graph-coloring-problems-grovers-search/" target="_blank">Microsoft Learn module "Solve graph coloring problems by using Grover's search"</a>.
-- To learn more about the Q# libraries, you can check the <a href="https://learn.microsoft.com/en-us/azure/quantum/user-guide/libraries/?tabs=tabid-clivscode" target="_blank">The Q# user guide</a>.